andries-devwork/mono-to-micro/README.md

-# mono-to-micro
+# monolith-to-microservices
-Break the sample monolithic app down into microservices using Docker and k8s
+ Break the sample monolith app down into microservices in k8s